mandhut/codex-vitae/README.md

 - Since 2018, I have been trying to appreciate people around me more by telling them exactly what makes me respect/like them in the first place.
 Something specific like, "I appreciate how you're always answering my question with a thorough, detailed, and kind answer.", "I see how you're always taking care of people around you and how you're always remembering the first time/moment you meet them, what they said at that time, what they did.", "I admire how you're always trying to be professional, always striving to do your best, paying attention to your linkedin network and profile.".
 I know people don't usually say those kind of things in real life, not because they don't want to, but most of the times, because they forget to do so, or maybe because they're afraid people would find them weird, or creepy.
 I want them to know what a little bravery could do for their life and other people's life.
 A little appreciation goes a long way.
 - I should really publish a book this year (2019).
 Self-publish is fine, but I need to produce something. :(

-# Mantra
+# Mantras
 Words and statements I rephrase in my mind and tell myself every day.
+When talking to myself, I sometimes call myself in 'we' plural.
+Like, a team.
+There's a team of me that collaborate in order for me to survive this boring world.
+I don't know why but it soothes me.
+I don't feel so alone when I do that.
-- Epistemological Modesty is the mantra.
+- "You don't know about that just yet." - in terms of everything.
+Epistemological Modesty is the mantra.
-- I appreciate skill, logic, and kindness.
-Everything else except those 3 things is blurry to me.
-- Ask more, judge less.
+- "Ask more, judge less." - This is what I think when I hear a bad rumor about someone.
+I try to live by this rule: the first person that should know if I hate him/her is that person itself.
+This way of thinking is inspired by my late father.
+Actually, this is his last wise words to me before he passed away: "Don't judge a person, Amanda.
+Never judge a person.", but hey, you need to judge a person (secretly) in life, so I revise it to my practical use.
-- In terms of depression, from the book "It's kind of a Funny Story" by Ned Vizzini: life isn't cured. life is managed.
+- "Life isn't cured. life is managed." - in terms of depression and my anxiety disorder, I got it from the book "It's kind of a Funny Story" by Ned Vizzini.
-- The quality you see in people around you, good/bad, most likely are the quality that you hate/like about yourself.
+- "Maybe we just need to take a pee.
+Or maybe We're just hungry.
+It's probably just a bad day.
+Not a bad life." - read the story of Ernest Hemingway's death.
+I could never see depression the same way anymore.
+- "It doesn't matter what I think, the most important thing is how I react about it."
+- "My social norms and my surroundings should not dictate what and how I think.
+I could think for myself, thank you."
+- "I'm the writer.
+I'll tell people what they should think about.
+Not the other way around." - in terms of writing
+- "Let's just do it and cry/regret/sick about it later." - when I need to take that leap of faith.
+- "It's scary.
+But we're bored, Amanda." - when I need to do something out of my comfort zone =))
+- "Just punish them in silence." - humans. they could be annoying.
+I got this from my best friend in university.
+We discussed about what's the point of expressing our anger to people when they usually just don't care about it.
+And she told me this: "Just punish them in silence, Man.
+Don't do something significant, just enough to make yourself happy, like, slow responding their texts, or, stop calling them by their petnames, or distance yourself slowly without telling them so."
+It's mischievous, and maybe a bit coward in my part, but it fits my personality and it helps to control my mood and I could still maintain the harmony.
+So why not?

 # Tips
 - Listen to people's story, rephrase their words so they know you're listening, but open your mind for something they don't say.
 Those unsaid words reveals everything.
 Learn about microexpression, it's more effective than listening to human's words.